FoodScore

 How to eat it

-Enhance flavor without adding excess calories or sodium by seasoning with nutritional yeast, chili powder, or a sprinkle of herbs instead of butter and salt.
+Enhance flavor without excess sodium by seasoning with herbs and spices like nutritional yeast, chili powder, or cinnamon instead of just salt.

-Store unpopped kernels in an airtight container in a cool, dark place to maintain freshness and ensure optimal popping quality.
+Store unpopped kernels in an airtight container in a cool, dark place to maintain freshness and ensure optimal popping.

 Things to keep in mind